-Vandana Kumar is a publishing executive with a 34-year track record in the industry.
+Vandana Kumar is a publishing executive with a 35 year track record in the industry.
 As a new immigrant, she co-founded India Currents magazine in 1987 and published an award-winning print magazine from April 1987 to Dec 2017.
-Fully digital today, India Currents has the largest following among Indians in the United States.
-It is indexed by Lexis/Nexis and the Ethnic Watch database.

 Anu Shree manages the Events section of India Currents.
 She’s a part-time dentist in the Pittsburgh area since 2005.
 She is passionate about art, painting, gardening, and traveling.
 She volunteers at India Currents because she wants to create awareness and contribute to her community.